avishekbanerjee86/AWS_Infrastructure_at_Scale/README.md

 This section is to plan and provision a cost-effective AWS infrastructure for a new social media application development project for 50,000 single-region users.

 To ensure High-Availability, We have added:
-- An appliation load balancer in front of an Auto-Scaling group of multi-AZ EC2 instances to ensure auto failover and support in case of single AZ outage.
+- An application load balancer in front of an Auto-Scaling group of multi-AZ EC2 instances to ensure auto failover and support in case of single AZ outage.

 To ensure High-Performance, We have added:
 - A cross-region Read Replica of RDS to serve the read traffic from the AWS region close to the users
-- A CloudFront distribution connected to a S3 bucket that host a static website to the deliver of content at high speed through edge locations.
+- A CloudFront distribution connected to a S3 bucket that host a static website to the delivery of content at high speed through edge locations.

 To ensure Security, We have added:
-- A RDS inside private subnets ao that it only allows traffic from the load balancers.
+- A RDS inside private subnets so that it only allows traffic from the load balancers.
 - A NAT gateway so that it only allows egress traffic from the private subnet database to download updates and patches.

 ![Udacity_Diagram_1](Task1/Udacity_Diagram_1.png)